Carl Voss: Football

 Few realize that Voss was also an excellent football player.
 While at university he played 4 seasons (1924 to 1927) with the Queen's Golden Gaels.
 This included a victory in the 1924 12th Grey Cup.
 Voss has his name engraved on the Grey Cup for this season.

-This makes Voss, along with Lionel Conacher and Joe Miller, one of only three players to have their name engraved on both the Stanley Cup and the Grey Cup; Leo Dandurand won Stanley Cup as owner Montreal Canadiens 1924 (also Manager), 1930-31 & Grey Cup Montreal Allouettes 1949 President (also Owner); Harold Ballard won Stanley cups with the Toronto Maple Leafs in 1962-63-64-67 as co-owner/Vice President, and Grey Cup 1986 with the Hamilton Tiger-Cats as owner/president.
-Normie Kwong is on the Grey Cup as a player 4 times and on the Stanley Cup once as an owner/general manager, while Wayne Gretzky is on the Stanley Cup as a player 4 times and once on the Grey Cup as an owner.
+This makes Voss, along with Lionel Conacher and Joe Miller, one of only three players to have their name engraved on both the Stanley Cup and the Grey Cup; Leo Dandurand won Stanley Cup as owner Montreal Canadiens 1924 (also Manager), 1930–31 and Grey Cup Montreal Allouettes 1949 President (also Owner); Harold Ballard won Stanley cups with the Toronto Maple Leafs in 1962-63-64-67 as co-owner/Vice President, and Grey Cup 1986 with the Hamilton Tiger-Cats as owner/president.
+Normie Kwong is on the Grey Cup as a player four times and on the Stanley Cup once as an owner/general manager, while Wayne Gretzky is on the Stanley Cup as a player four times and once on the Grey Cup as an owner.

 Post-playing career

-After retirement, Voss joined the U.S branch of the Canadian Cycle and Motor Company (CCM).
-For the next ten years, Voss was their main principal agent associated with hockey teams across the United States.
-He also served as a referee during his stay with the CCM as he refereed games in the American Hockey League, California Hockey League and various college games.
-Eventually Voss moved up the ranks of hockey administration and he replaced Jim Hendy of the United States Hockey League and he also became a consultant to on-ice officials.
+After retirement, Voss joined the U.S. branch of the Canadian Cycle and Motor Company (CCM).
+For the next ten years, he was its principal agent associated with hockey teams across the United States.
+He also served as a referee during his stay with the CCM in the American Hockey League, California Hockey League, and at various college games.
+Eventually Voss moved up the ranks of hockey administration and replaced Jim Hendy of the United States Hockey League.
+He also became a consultant to on-ice officials.
 After the USHL suspended operations in 1951, he joined the St. Louis Flyers of the AHL as manager and coach while continuing to work as a consultant to on-ice officials.
 His administrative qualities caught the eyes of the National Hockey League and he was offered the job of referee-in-chief of the NHL.
 During his 15-year tenures as referee-in-chief he implemented a wide range of changes to the league's officiating structure.
 Voss scouted the minor leagues for potential NHL officials and under his watch, the number of on-ice officials increased from 10 to 23.
 He was inducted into the Hockey Hall of Fame in 1974 as a builder for his contribution to ice hockey.